yuriysydor1991/Qt1SimpleTextEditor/README.md

 # to find the executable under the source/build tree
 find . -name 'Qt1SimpleTextEditorDemo'

-# example of the text editor executable dislocation
+# example of the text editor executable location
 ./build/src/Qt1SimpleTextEditorDemo
 ```